 Wings of Ireland

-In a new exhibition ‘Wings of Ireland’ explores this history of Aviation and the Irish people who helped play a part.
-The brilliant exhibition pays tribute to the explores, tycoons and incredible minds who became the pioneering aviators.
+In a new exhibition ‘Wings of Ireland’ explores this history of Aviation and how the Irish people helped play a part in its history.
+The brilliant exhibition pays tribute to the explores, tycoons and brilliant minds who became the pioneering aviators.

 Wings of Ireland is a must- experience where visitors can follow the flight of Irish Aviation from the beginning and how the Irish have helped revolutionise a world-class industry.